front-end-intermediate/session-1/readme.md

 }
 ```

-We added the class `fixed-nav` to the body (as opposed to, say, the nav itself) so that we can use it to target other elements on the page (which may not be children of the nav).
+We added the class `fixed-nav` to the html body tag (as opposed to, say, the nav itself) so that we can use it to target other elements on the page which may not be children of the nav.
 Let's do this with the site-wrap.

 ```css
 .site-wrap {